harunoz/harun-website-last/content/home/posts.md

 ---
 * M﻿y research works has received top honors at the [](https://www.linkedin.com/in/ACoAAArszMoBwlAV6CrgECoZXarqtxbep40Z90Y)[FIU KFSCIS](https://www.cis.fiu.edu/research-symposium-highlights-innovations-in-cybersecurity-and-ai/) Research Symposium in Cybersecurity & AI.
 * Our work on ransomware on modern web browsers, presented in USENIX Security '23, has been featured in the [FIU news!](https://news.fiu.edu/2024/ransomware-can-hide-in-the-websites-you-upload-files-to)
-* Our paper [](https://www.usenix.org/conference/usenixsecurity23/presentation/oz)(In)Security of File Uploads in Node.js has been accepted to the  International World Wide Web (WWW) Conference, 2024.
+* Our paper [﻿*"(In)Security of File Uploads in Node.js"*](https://dl.acm.org/doi/10.1145/3589334.3645342) has been accepted to the  International World Wide Web (WWW) Conference, 2024.
 * R﻿ecevied a Dissertation Year Fellowship (DYF) from FIU ECE department!
 * Our paper [](https://www.usenix.org/conference/usenixsecurity23/presentation/oz)50 Shades of Support: A Device-Centric Analysis of Android Security Updates has been accepted to The Network and Distributed System Security Symposium (NDSS) 2024.
-* Our paper [RøB: Ransomware over Modern web browsers](https://www.usenix.org/conference/usenixsecurity23/presentation/oz) has been accepted to the **32nd USENIX Security Symposium.**
+* Our rn web browsecurity Symposium.﻿
 * I am honored for receiving the first [Publication Incentive Award](https://ece.fiu.edu/people/Ph.D.%20Students/index.html) for my works from Florida International University Electrical and Computer Engineering department.
 * Our poster “*[Feasibility of Malware Visualization Techniques against Adversarial Machine Learning Attacks](https://www.ieee-security.org/TC/SP2022/downloads/SP22-posters/sp22-posters-30.pdf)*[](https://www.ieee-security.org/TC/SP2022/downloads/SP22-posters/sp22-posters-30.pdf)*"* has been accepted for publication in the **43rd IEEE Symposium on Security and Privacy (S&P)**.
 * Our paper *“[A First Look at Code Obfuscation for WebAssembly](https://dl.acm.org/doi/pdf/10.1145/3507657.3528560)"* has been accepted as a short paper to **15th ACM Conference on Security and Privacy in Wireless and Mobile Networks.**